Variations on a Fanouropita

 Eat Your Heart Out, Akis Petretzikis

 It’s unbearable to be in Athens on August 27.
 The heat and the concrete.
 Sofia spent her days inside.
 She was always tired.
 Her thoughts returned again and again to Sylvia Plath.
 The oven.
 What a way to go.
 She lacked the courage to do the same.
-But since her cowardly mind lingered in the kitchen, why not bake a cake?
+But since her cowardly mind insisted on lingering in the kitchen, why not bake a cake?
 She could use some intercession.

 Maybe she used too much cinnamon on her first attempt.
 On her second try, she realized that the walnuts and pistachios actually counted as two separate ingredients, totaling 8, thereby voiding the cake.
 She burned the bottom of her fourth attempt.
 The seventh cake tasted salty.
 The tenth was lumpy.
 She ran out of olive oil on the sixteenth try, and by the twenty-seventh, so had Sklavenitis.
 By her fifty-ninth attempt, she had cleaned out every grocery store in Exarchia.